South Stream Pipeline Project, Europe

 The project to construct the new South Stream pipeline was announced in June 2007 (a strategic agreement to build the pipeline was signed in November 2006 by Eni and Gazprom).

 A memorandum of understanding was signed in November 2007 for the construction of the new pipeline.
-The pipeline project will now enter a series of feasibility and marketing studies to prove its financial worth (Saipem, a subsidiary of Eni, carryied out preliminary studies on feasibility and costs).
+The feasibility and marketing studies for the project were completed in 2012 by Saipem, a subsidiary of Eni.

 South Stream branches and territory

 Branches of the pipeline will have separate agreements.
 Russia and Bulgaria signed an agreement in January 2008 for the construction and operation of the pipeline in Bulgarian territory (there are two possible routes through Bulgaria under consideration: north-west and south-west, which Gazprom and Bulgargaz will build and operate).

 An agreement between Serbia (Srbijagas) and Russia was signed in December 2006 (before South Stream was announced) to study the possibilities of a pipeline from Bulgaria through Serbia and Croatia to Italy.